jcupitt/ruby-vips8/README.md

 ruby-vips8
 ==========

 Ruby binding for the vips8 API.
+This gem works, but it's currently rather slow due to issues with the garbage collector.

-This is unfinished --- if you want something that actually works, you need [ruby-vips](https://github.com/jcupitt/ruby-vips).
+if you want
+something a bit more robust, you need [ruby-vips](https://github.com/jcupitt/ruby-vips).

-This one is based on `gobject-introspection`.
+This binding is based on the `gobject-introspection` gem.
 Try `gir_ffi-vips` for one based on `gir_ffi`.

 # To try it out

-Make sure you have vips-7.42 or later installed and that `Vips-8.0.typelib` is on your `GI_TYPELIB_PATH`.
+Make sure you have vips-8.2 or later installed and that `Vips-8.0.typelib` is on your `GI_TYPELIB_PATH`.
 Then install with:

 ```bash
 $ rake install
 ```

 And take a look in `examples/`.
+There is full rdoc documentation, take a look there too.

 # What's wrong with ruby-vips?